Rhene punctatus

-Taxonomy
+Etymology and taxonomy

-Rhene punctatus was first identified by Wanda Wesołowska and Charles Haddad in 2013.
-It was allocated to the genus Rhene, which is named after the Greek female name, shared by mythological figures.
-The species name is derived from the Latin for point, punctus, and relates to the dotted pattern on the abdomen.
+Rhene punctatus is a species of jumping spider, a member of the family Salticidae.
+The spider was first described by arachnologists Wanda Wesołowska and Charles Haddad in 2013.
+They allocated it to the genus Rhene, which is named after the Greek female name shared by mythological figures.
+The specific name is a Latin word for "point" and refers to its dotted pattern.